Rapid Validations ("Rapids")

 How to Request Rapids

-To make sure your request is a good fit for Rapids and gets prioritized appropriately, submit it by creating a comment (template) on the main epic, stating:
+To make sure your request is a good fit for Rapids and gets prioritized appropriately, submit it by creating a comment on the main epic using the template, ensuring you include:

 The UX Research team will schedule your Rapids and inform you of next steps, provide feedback to improve your request, or offer suggestions for alternative research methods if Rapids is not the right fit.